Clothing, art, and installation for a changing environment.

+Supply provides a contemporary take on the ever-present need for water.
 Supply uses a staple of menswear and business-casual – khaki pants - reformatted to create a women’s jacket capable of holding 11.5 cups of water, the recommended daily amount of water for one woman.
 The jacket is hand-made entirely from upcycled men’s clothing.

 Wildfire Go Suit installed at Boston Sculptors Gallery for the 2022 solo exhibition, “Let’s never do this again.”